 These audits differ in many ways: their purpose, duration, information reviewed and sometimes even in the location where it will take place.

-The Stage 2 Audit will include:
+The Stage 2 Audit includes:

-- All relevant processes, looking at operational control and the ability to carry them out as planned
+- All relevant processes, looking at operational control and the ability to carry them out as planned.

 The duration of the Stage 2 Audit is determined in accordance with the relevant IAF Mandatory Documents.
 Depending on the size and complexity of the organization this audit can range anywhere from 1 to many days.

 Every organization undergoing a certification process should maintain open and clear communication with their Certification Body in order to clarify any questions that may arise before the audits take place.
 At TRC, customer service is our top priority, with every facet of our organization designed with your satisfaction in mind.

 Associating your company with an internationally recognized and trusted certification shows your customers that you hold their satisfaction and expectations above all and adds real value to your bottom line through increased efficiency and reduced risk – and working with the best Certification Body for your unique needs should be top of mind.
 Certification can be a lengthy process, and you will be working closely with your Certification Body and Auditor for years to come, ensure you pick the best.